Federal 941: Everything You Need to Know

 How to Fill Out the Form

 - Line 2.
-This includes the tips, commissions, bonuses, etc. paid to your employees.
+This includes the tips, commissions, bonuses, etc. paid to employees.
 Include all compensation here.

 - Line 3.
 This includes the total amount of tax withholdings for each employee.
 This should be broken down for each specific employee.